wuher/groke/README.md

 conjunction with the [Sun Labs Lively Kernel][1] and the [Lively][2] (a research [group][3] that i'm part of) in general.

-During its short lifecycly, Groke has already gone through several generations and rewrites.
-The firts version was built on top of the [Phobos][4] project and had many Lively specific feature in it.
+During its short lifecycle, Groke has already gone through several generations and rewrites.
+The first version was built on top of the [Phobos][4] project and had many Lively specific feature in it.
 The next version was a bit more primitive in that it used Rhino and embedded Jetty was started from the JavaScript manually with